Class A: Millard South beats Lincoln Southwest in matchup with 'bad blood'

 Kennadi Williams finished with 23 points for Southwest.
 Brinly Christensen chipped in 13 points and nine rebounds.

-The Silver Hawks played without Aniya Seymore, who suffered an Achilles' injury late in Southwest's district final win over Bellevue West.
+The Silver Hawks played without Aniya Seymore, who suffered an Achilles injury late in Southwest's district final win against Bellevue West.

 Photos: Day 1 of the girls state basketball tournament